shivansh-soni07/S-Chat-Application-Inspired-by-Whatsapp-and-MS_Teams/README.md

 # S-Chat-Application-Inspired-by-Whatsapp-and-MS_Teams
-This is a Chat application
+This is a Chat application with fully functional features like create chat room(Channels) , Add or remove user , Sound effects when you receive message etc.
 # Link to Deployed App-->   https://s-chat-shivansh.herokuapp.com/

-Made using Reactjs , Antdesign and many more tools.
+Made using Reactjs , Antdesign , react-chat-engine and many more tools.

 To run it in your machine just download it or clone it.
 Then,